Saksham1800t/CODSOFT/README.md

 This is the calculator for student result of the school.

 # task_3
-This is the ATM interface
+This is the ATM interface.